Encharted Cook

 Process Photo 4b- The sauced spaghetti has been poured into a greased baking dish.

-Combine.
+Step 4 - Combine.
 Add the cooked spaghetti and butter.
-Let the butter melt and then mix everything together and pour it into the prepared baking dish.
+Let the butter melt and then mix everything together and pour the spaghetti mixture into the prepared baking dish.

 Process Photo 5 - Shredded mozzarella and parmesan cheese is sprinkled on top of the spaghetti casserole.